18 Best Usability Testing Tools in 2024: Comparison Guide

 • Embedded event analytics, allowing you to replay sessions based on custom events

-• Screen flow, heatmaps, and issue analytics to zoom in on navigation, engagement, and crashes
+• Screen flow, heatmaps, and issue analytics to focus on navigation, engagement, and crashes.

-And with funnel analytics, you can deep-dive into your user’s journey to understand when and why they drop off or get frustrated.
+Pros: Funnel analytics help you understand when and why users drop off or get frustrated.

 13. Maze